fa1ak/Picovoice.ai/README.md

 # Picovoice.ai
-Solutions for the Picovoice.ai coding screening test.
-Implemented in Python.

 ## Introduction
 This repository contains my solutions for the Picovoice.ai coding screening test.
-Each solution is thoughtfully implemented, thoroughly tested, and optimized for performance.
+Each solution is thoughtfully implemented in Python, thoroughly tested, and optimized for performance.

 ## 📝 Table of Contents
 - [Problem 1: Rain Probability](#problem-1-rain-probability)